PengJiyuan/omg/README.md

 * **Function** `group.remove()`

-*TODO:* Remove an child element from group.
+Remove an child element from group.

 ### Add shapes to stage.